Page

 <p>This page content is also valid.</p>

-Any missing header data will be replaced by default data that is generated automatically by the engine.
-Let’s say that the default data will be loaded at first, and then it will be overwritten by the header data of the current page.
-Most of the default data are just an empty string or null
+Any missing header data will be replaced by the default data that is automatically generated.
+Let’s say that the default data is loaded first and then overwritten by the header data of the current page.
+Most of the default data is just an empty string or null, which in most cases can also be evaluated as a boolean false:

 return [